Doctor & Professor Sam Cavney, George Baker, Ray Beamer and Bob Scott

 Their friends built the cairns, visit the memorial every year and add a small stone of remembrance to each cairn.

 Please respect these Cairns as you pass by.
-You may add a small stone, but do not damage them or the area.

 I often stop on my regular evening walk and spend time enjoying the view and solitude.
 I add a stone to one of them and make sure that the area is tidy.

 Keith Laurie was an Agriculturist, Farmer, Senator, and wore many other hats.

 Laurie was a former president of the Barbados Agricultural Society and the Sheep Farmers’ Association and had a particular interest in the Barbados black belly sheep.

 He served as Barbados’ Honorary Consul for Haiti, devoting time, energy and money to that Caribbean country’s welfare.

 Keith was also a Eucharistic Minister and dynamic member of the congregation of Our Lady of the Rosary Church at Verdun, St. John.

 After he died his family and friends erected this cross on a hill overlooking the East Coast Road.